RealGeeks/check_please/README.md

 CheckPlease found in the two JSON strings.
 (See also:  [./usage_examples.rb](usage_examples.rb).)

-(You can also parse the JSON strings yourself and pass the resulting data structures in, if you're into that.
-I mean, I wrote this to help compare JSON data that's too big and complicated to scan through visually, but you do you!
+(You can also parse the JSON strings yourself and pass the resulting data structures in, if you're into that.)

 ### Understanding the Output